Caring for Button Rock Preserve

 Can the Sleepy Lion Trail at Button Rock off-leash dog area be reinstated?
 I was so disappointed finding the leash only sign.
 For over 40 years I've enjoyed the peace of our back trails, and held respect for our beautiful Colorado.
 I have just one friendly dog.
 Would you please consider allowing off-leash at Sleepy Lion Trail for dogs?

-Kathleen1 asked over 4 years ago
+Kathleen1 asked about 5 years ago

 Kathleen,